RahulCode59/Calculator/README.md

 1 2 3 4 5 6 7 8 9 0 for entering no.   { no keys below F1 F2.... keys  }

-"-"             for minus
+B               for minus

-=               for plus
+V               for plus

-/               for divide
+N               for divide

 Spacebar        for equal